bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 ...
 ```

-Bash will substitute and environment variable into a command if you use the
+**Bash** will substitute any environment variable into a command if you use the
 dollar symbol `$`.

 ```